dafer45/TBTK/doc/Manual.md

 ```cpp
 	FourierTransform::transform(in, out, SIZE_X, SIZE_Y, SIZE_Z, SIGN);
 ```
-where the SIZE_Y and SIZE_Z can be droped depending on the dimensionality of the transform.
+where the SIZE_Y and SIZE_Z can be dropped depending on the dimensionality of the transform.
 Further, *in* and *out* are *complex<double>* arrays with SIZE_X*SIZE_Y*SIZE_Z elements, and SIGN should be -1 or 1 and determines the sign in the exponent of the transform.
 The normalization factor is \f$\sqrt{SIZE\_X\times SIZE\_Y\times SIZE\_Z}\f$.